A Journey to Whole Woman Health

 Episode 6: Compassion Fatigue- When Caring for Everyone Starts Costing You

-Send a text If you’ve ever felt emotionally exhausted, overwhelmed by everyone else’s needs, or like you simply have nothing left to give, you may be experiencing compassion fatigue.
+Send us Fan Mail If you’ve ever felt emotionally exhausted, overwhelmed by everyone else’s needs, or like you simply have nothing left to give, you may be experiencing compassion fatigue.
 In this episode of A Journey to Whole Woman Health, Dr. Jamie Erwin and Dr. Mary Kathryn Nader discuss the hidden cost of caregiving and why so many women feel emotionally overspent.
 Compassion fatigue is different from burnout.
 While burnout is often related to workload and bureaucracy, compassion fatigue comes from caring deeply for others and witnessing their suffering over time.
 It is especially common among women and those in caregiving roles such as healthcare providers, therapists, teachers, pastors, and mothers.
 Dr. Nader shares insights from her doctoral research on compassion fatigue and explains the difference between self-oriented empathy and others-oriented empathy—a shift that can help caregivers continue to serve others without becoming emotionally depleted themselves.
 Together, Jamie and Mary Kathryn discuss the signs of compassion fatigue, why it happens, and practical ways to recharge physically, emotionally, and spiritually.
 If you are someone who spends your life helping others, this episode is for you.
 What You’ll Learn in This Episode: • What compassion fatigue is and how it differs from burnout • Why women are especially vulnerable to compassion fatigue • Emotional, physical, and spiritual warning signs to watch for • The difference between empathy and sympathy • Why “putting yourself in someone else’s shoes” can sometimes make things worse • How defining your role can protect your emotional energy • Practical rituals to help transition in and out of caregiving spaces • Why hobbies, friendships, and rest are essential for caregivers

 36 min